serdarburakguneri/message-board-api/README.md

 CodeDeploy service of AWS starts a blue/green deployment to run a new application on Elastic Container Service with the docker image which is stored in ECR service.

+Sensitive data like authentication application url are provided by docker environment variables.
+These variables are in a file in a private S3 bucket.

 Here is a screenshot of existing pipeline;

  ![image info](./images/codepipeline.jpg)